inaimathi/langnostic/posts/passing-notes.md

    (2) DSA and Elgamal
    (3) DSA (sign only)
    (4) RSA (sign only)
 ```

-Accept the default by hitting `enter`<a name="note-Tue-Jan-03-002304EST-2012"></a>[|3|](#foot-Tue-Jan-03-002304EST-2012).
+Accept the default by hitting `enter`[^if-trustworthy].
 It will then ask you

+[^if-trustworthy]: If all of your friends can be trusted to keep secrets, you might opt to go with a [symmetric cypher](http://www.gnupg.org/gph/en/manual.html#AEN185) instead.
+The process of sending and receiving messages is more or less the same, but there's only one key that the entire group shares rather than there being two keys per person (a public and a private).
+The advantage is that there's less to keep track of.
+The downside is that if anyone finds out your key, *all* your notes can be cracked rather than just those sent to the person who let their key get compromised.

 ```shell
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
 (2048)
 ```

 Don't accept the default here, take the longest possible by typing `4096` and hitting `enter`.
-Next, gpg will ask when your key should expire.
+Next, `gpg` will ask when your key should expire.
 You can either specify days, weeks, months, years or accept the default (never expire).
 It's a balancing act; the more often you get new keys the more secure they will be against brute-forcing.
 On the other hand, each time you change your key, you need to send the new one to each of your friends and they have to remember to use the new one for passing you notes.
-For now, just take the default (gpg will ask for confirmation, so type `y` and hit `enter`).
+For now, just take the default (`gpg` will ask for confirmation, so type `y` and hit `enter`).
 Next, fill in your name, email and comment and confirm them by typing `o` and then `enter`.

 Next, enter a pass phrase.
 It can have spaces and it can be fairly long.
 Pick something easy to remember; a favorite quote or maybe a few lines from a song you like.

-This next part may seem a bit weird, but gpg actually needs you to do some other stuff on the computer.
+This next part may seem a bit weird, but `gpg` actually needs you to do some other stuff on the computer.
 Anything you like, but actually do things.
 Compose an email, check your favorite news aggregator, do some drawing, hit your head on the keyboard, kick the mouse around for a while, whatever you need to do.
 It may occasionally ask you to keep at it because you're not a fast enough typist with messages like

 ```shell
 Not enough random bytes available.
 Please do some other work to give